-Pollination is essential to the survival of many fruit producing plants in our ecosystem.
+Pollination is essential to the survival of many garden plants in our ecosystem.
 Planting flowers that attract pollinators, such as bees and butterflies, enhances a region’s overall ecosystem.
 As we may recall from middle school science class, pollination is the process of transferring pollen from the male stigma to the female stigma to fertilize the plant.
 Without pollinating insects and animals, we would not have many fruits and vegetables such as apples, pears, strawberries, okra, carrots, or even coffee.

-Needless to say, these pollinators play a huge role in food production – we depend on them!
+Needless to say, these local pollinators play a huge role in food production – we depend on them!
 By planting a pollinator garden, we not only benefit from an array of beautiful blooms for our enjoyment, we also help feed the ever-important bees and butterflies.

 Why Are Bees So Important?